rerupp/rust_playground/weather/cli/README.md

 # Weather Data CLI

-### The `main` program

-The `main` program is responsible for bootstrapping the CLI and passing control to it.
-The `main` program  has been changed to return `ExitStatus` since it best describes the termination of a program.
+This module contains the weather data command line interface.
+The command line entry point in the `main` program.
+It is responsible to parsing the command line, bootstrapping the `WeatherData` API, and executing commands.

+Errors that happen are captured by `main` and written to `stderr`.
+It uses `ExitStatus` to return the success or failure of the commands.

-### The `cli` Module
+## The `cli` Module

-The CLI is built on top of the `clap` crate using their program API.
-Originally I used `#derive` class attributes however it quickly got bloated and complex (read this as a lot of crap).
-I really like the program centric implementation patterns `clap` encourages and to me feels much more consise.
+The `cli` module contains the definition of the commands.
+It is built on top of the `clap` crate using their program API.
+Each command exposes a `NAME` attribute, a command `get()` function that returns the command parser, and an `execute()` function that runs the command.

-Some differences from the last release is that `admin` commands have been moved into the CLI and is no longer a standalone program.
-After moving to the `clap` program API, encorporating the
-administration API into the main program made this pretty easy.

-The bootstrap of the CLI continues to include setting up a logger.
+The bootstrapping of the CLI include initialization a logger.
 The verbosity of the logger
 (`INFO`, `DEBUG`, or `TRACE`) can be changed via a command line argument.
 The default level is
 `WARN`.

 Most of the commands support producing report output in the form of plain text, `JSON`, or `CSV` formats.
 Command line arguments allow the reports to be saved to a file instead of being output
 to `stdout`.

+### Modules with `cli`

-#### The `cli::admin` module
+#### The `admin` module

 The `admin` module contains the administration CLI commands.

-#### The `cli::reports` module
+#### The `reports` module

-The `reports` module contains the various reports avaliable to the CLI commands.
-Previously this was buried in the command implementation but was moved due to the TUI addition.
+The `reports` module contains the various reports available to the CLI commands.
+The `reports` module is shared between the CLI and terminal UI.

-#### The `cli::tui` module
+#### The `tui` module

 The `tui` module contains the terminal based UI application.
-This was one of the big additions in for the release.
-All of the non-admin commands have been incorporated into the TUI.
-The TUI is built on top of [terminal UI](../termui/README.md) library.
+It relies on the `termui` library to provide components such as dialogs and widgets.

 The TUI main window consists of a menu bar with tabbed windows showing the locations, summary, or history reports.
 Only textual report output is available as of now.
-A weather data location can be added along with adding historical weather data.
+Weather data location can be added along with historical weather data.

-#### The `cli::user` module
+#### The `user` module

 The `user` module contains the non-administration CLI commands.

-### The `weather` application.
+## The `weather` command line.

 The weather executable consists of various subcommands.
 If a subcommand is not entered, a help overview is provided.

 ```